Nigeria Resource Justice Conference focuses on petroleum and communities in the Niger Delta

 Participants from all over the Niger Delta included traditional rulers, youth and women organisations, faith based organisations, opinion leaders, civil society activists, media, academics and state institutions, etc. The Conference utilized plenary sessions, panel discussions, and provided opportunity for robust interaction among the participants.

-The Director of Social Action, Dr. Isaac Asume Osuoka gave the welcome statement, while several invited guests gave goodwill messages to provide various insights and dimensions to the background issues of the struggle for natural resource and ecological justice in the Niger Delta region.
+The Director of Alone, Dr. Isaac Asume Osuoka gave the welcome statement, while several invited guests gave goodwill messages to provide various insights and dimensions to the background issues of the struggle for natural resource and ecological justice in the Niger Delta region.

 The conference reviewed the environmental, human rights, social, political, economic situations of the Niger Delta and unanimously agreed: